 - Nobody Poops: Averted.
 Will and Stewart are using the urinals together.
 Will (who is becoming a werewolf) pees on Stewart's shoes and says, "I'm just marking my territory, and you got in my way."

 - The Nose Knows: Among the first indications of the transformation.Will: *sniffs* How the fuck can you drink tequila at this early?Gary: How the fuck did you know?Will: You kiddin'?
 I can smell it a mile away!

 - Not Hyperbole: Averted at the end by Stewart, when he has fun with the guard.

 - Not Quite Back to Normal: By the finale, Laura has yet to notice some physical changes on herself, thinking everything has gone back to normal.

 - Our Werewolves Are Different: The bigger the moon is at night, the more wolf-like the person becomes.
-By the full moon, the person completely transforms into a full wolf.
+By the full moon, the person completely transforms into a natural wolf.

 - Supernatural Gold Eyes: In the film, yellow eyes are a sign that a character is turning into a werewolf.

 - Super Senses: Nocturnal vision, superhuman sense of smell.

 - The Virus: Lycanthropy spreads like this in this film.
 Will inadvertently bites Stewart, who becomes a homicidal werewolf.
 By the end of the film, there is a close-up of Laura's face fading into dark, demonstrating lupine eyes and indicating her transformation has begun.